davidpagnon/Sports2D/README.md

 `Warning:` Angle estimation is only as good as the pose estimation algorithm, i.e., it is not perfect.\
 `Warning:` Results are acceptable only if the persons move in the 2D plane (sagittal or frontal plane).
 The persons need to be filmed as parallel as possible to the motion plane.\
-If you need 3D research-grade markerless joint kinematics, consider using several cameras, and constraining angles to a biomechanically accurate model.
-See **[Pose2Sim](https://github.com/perfanalytics/pose2sim)** for example.
+If you need 3D research-grade markerless joint kinematics, consider using several cameras with **[Pose2Sim](https://github.com/perfanalytics/pose2sim)**.

 <!--`Warning:` Google Colab does not follow the European GDPR requirements regarding data privacy.
 [Install locally](#installation) if this matters.-->